-- CSUBs (Compiled Subprograms) that access the Series 200/300 hardware directly won't run with the measurement coprocessor.
-Refer to appendix C in this manual for further information. - Serial TRANSFERs are not supported.
-Use the ENTER and OUTPUT statements, not TRANSFER, with the PC serial ports COM1 and COM2. - Serial interrupts are not supported for COM1 and COM2. - DMA (Direct Memory Access) is supported only by the HP 82324A High-Performance Measurement Coprocessor, not by the HP 82300C Measurement Coprocessor. - The HP-HIL interface is supported only for HP Vectra PCs, not for non-HP computers. - The HP 82335A and HP 82990A HP-IB interface cards are supported by the measurement coprocessor through select codes 24 and 25.
-HP-IB (IEEE-488) cards from other manufacturers are not supported. - HFS file access is supported only if the HP 82313A Hierarchical File System, available separately, is installed. - The following Series 200/300 binaries are not supported by the measurement coprocessor: "KNB2_0", "BCD", "BUBBLE", "EPROM", "FHPIB", and "HP9885".
+- CSUBs (compiled subprograms) that access the Series 200/300 hardware directly won't run with the measurement coprocessor.
+Refer to appendix C in this manual for further information. - Serial TRANSFERs are not supported for the PC serial ports (COM1 and COM2).
+Also, parallel TRANSFERs are not supported for the PC parallel port (LPT1). - Serial interrupts are not supported for COM1 and COM2. - DMA (Direct Memory Access) is supported only by the HP 82324 High-Performance Measurement Coprocessor, not by the HP 82300 Measurement Coprocessor. - The HP-HIL interface is supported only for HP Vectra PCs, not for non-HP computers. - The HP 82335 and HP 82990 HP-IB interface cards are supported by the measurement coprocessor through select codes 24 and 25.
+HP-IB (IEEE-488) cards from other manufacturers are not supported. - HFS file access is supported only if the HP 82313B Hierarchical File System, available separately, is installed.